Rick White, CES™ · Certified Estate and Trust Specialist™ · Patriot Business Consultants, Inc.

 The scoring rubric at the bottom tells you exactly where your gaps are and how urgently you need to act.
 It is designed to be brought to your next meeting with your estate planning attorney or financial advisor as a conversation agenda.

+Find out where your estate plan has gaps.
 Enter your email below and I'll send you the free 7-Point Estate Plan Audit Checklist instantly.
 No cost, no obligation.

 Free Download: The 7-Point Estate Plan Audit Checklist